 What is the chance of falling in the water?

-Not many at all is the answer to that one.
+Not much chance at all is the answer to that one.
 Very rarely do we ever have people fall out of the kayaks on our tours.
 There are a few reasons but the main ones are the kayaks we use are nice wide double kayaks which are stable and fast to paddle and the other is the water is generally nice and sheltered from the Islands when we are out there…… This makes it great for young and old!
 Also the water is warm most of the year so most people want to jump in anyway.
-On all our tours double kayaks will mostly be used except for odd numbers!
+On all our kayaking tours in New Zealand, double kayaks will mostly be used except for odd numbers!

 Can I bring a camera?